shrideio/shoebox/src/ci/README.md

       - Navigate to ci._yourdomain.com_ and log in using the CI git user create earlier.
 If the repository is not listed, click the [SYNC] button in the top right corner and wait.

-        > WARNING: If the repository is still not shown after syncing, use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.
+        > WARNING: If the repository is still not shown after syncing, use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to log into the Git service and check if the repository is accessible.

       - For activating the repository, click the repository name or [ACTIVATE], which should open the _SETTINGS_ tab.
 Then, click [ACTIVATE REPOSITORY] for activation.